 “I swear my skin actually looks better today.
 One of my California friends tells me that every time they see me, I actually look younger.
 I’m going to take that as a sign that my skincare routine is working,” via a statement made by Posh in Progress.

-Despite the hype, this Skinceuticals review uncovered a few less-than-positive reports while doing our research.
+Despite the hype, while doing some research for this Skinceuticals review, we uncovered a few less-than-positive reports.
 Some customers on Makeup Alley and Dermstore reported no noticeable improvements after using some of their products.

 On worse occasions, others noted side effects – such as dry skin and breakouts – when applying their serums and creams.
 In addition, we found some customers complaining about the scent of the CE Ferulic Acid, as it reportedly smelled like ‘pennies.’